Vineet Kumar, Yale School of Management

 Teaching

 This is an elective class designed for graduate students at the Yale School of Management.
 If you are a Yale student * not * affiliated with SOM (Yale undergraduates and Masters students), you should apply directly to the professor, not through the bidding process.
-You should also send an e-mail with a 1-paragraph description of your interest, Resume and Course List / Grades by e-mail: vineet.kumar@yale.edu.
+You should also send an e-mail with the following: 1) a 1-paragraph description of your interest, 2) Resume and 3) Course List / Grades including other SOM courses.
 A select few will be admitted at the discretion of the instructor.

 Please Note: Students will *not* be permitted to audit this class.